gablabc/BlazeML/README.md

 1. Data Generation (contains the bash scripts that are run to generate data files)

-1. Data Analysis ( contains python scripts to analyze, vizualize the data generated, anf fit machine learning algorithms)
+1. Data Analysis ( contains python scripts to analyze and vizualize the data generated.
+Machine learning algorithms are also fit on the Training Set and Evaluated on the Test Set)

-1. Benchmarks ( contains python scripts to plot performance graphs for different benchmarks)
+1. Benchmarks ( contains python scripts to plot performance graphs for different benchmarks.
+This allows to compare the old HPX backend and the Machine Learning backend)

-1. Models ( contains the header files that represent the classification trees fitted)
+1. Models ( contains the header files that represent the classification trees fitted )